 Watch a short video about how Wells Fargo calculates your escrow account.

 FACT #3: Your escrow account is reviewed at least annually, and adjustments may be made.

 Because property taxes and insurance premiums may change annually, your account will be reviewed at least once per year to ensure adequate funds are collected to cover these payments.
 Upon completion of this review, you’ll receive an Escrow Review Statement, which will include the details of the review and if applicable, the new monthly mortgage payment amount for the coming year.

 FACT #4: Your escrow account may require a minimum balance.

 Most lenders require you to maintain a minimum balance in your escrow account — typically around two months of escrow payments at any given time.
 This requirement helps cover any differences that may exist between estimated costs and your actual payments made throughout the year.
 If there are funds left in your account after all payments are made, this is considered an overage of funds, and you’ll receive a refund for that amount as part of the annual review.
 If there’s a shortage of funds, you can choose to pay the entire amount at one time or spread the amount owed over 12 monthly payments via an increased monthly mortgage payment.

 FACT #5: You may conveniently view your escrow account at any time.

 If you want to know where your escrow account stands, your Escrow Review Statement is a great place to start.
 You can also review your account online by signing in to your mortgage account.
 Here you can see when escrow payments are scheduled, as well as your current account balance.

-Learn more about your Escrow Review Statement here.
+Learn more about opening an escrow account here.